Spencer-Easton/Apps-Script-Service-Account-TokenBuilder-Library/README.md

     function tokenBuilder(string RSAKey, array Scopes, string ServiceAccountEmail)

     /*
-    * Sets the url to the signing server if you don't wish to use the default
+    * Sets the url to the signing server if you don't wish to use the public server.
     * @param {String} serverUrl Url of the server you want to use
     * @@return {object} self for chaining
     *\